crypt1cx01/PC-Testing-Toolkit/README.md

 * **Hardware Spoofing:** Always match the specification string displayed in **CPU-Z** and **GPU-Z** against standard retail specs.
 Watch out for the "Fake" flag next to graphics card entries in GPU-Z.
 * **Storage S.M.A.R.T Tampering:** Scammers can wipe disk hours to mask a dying drive.
 Always cross-verify the **Total Host Writes (GB)** against **Power-on Hours** inside CrystalDiskInfo; high writes with low hours mean the data has been cleared.
 * **Ghost Typing:** Launch the peripheral tester and leave the keyboard untouched for 10 seconds.
 If random keys light up automatically on the layout, the keyboard has internal liquid or hardware damage.

+---

+## 📜 License

+This automation suite is officially licensed and distributed under the **MIT Open-Source License** - see the [LICENSE](./LICENSE) document for more details.